Scientific Name

 Description

-Sedum confusum is a small succulent shrub that forms rosettes of glossy dark green leaves at the tip of spreading or upright branches.
-It grows up to 3.3 feet (1 m) tall.
-Leaves are fleshy, oval, up to 2.4 inches (6 cm) long, and up to 1.8 inches (4.5 cm) wide.
-They can get a pink tinge at the edges when grown in full sun.
-Clusters of yellow to orange-yellow, star-shaped flowers appear in summer.
+Sedum confusum is a small succulent shrub that forms rosettes of shiny green leaves at the tip of spreading or upright branches.
+It can grow up to 2 feet (60 cm) tall, sometimes up to 3.3 feet (1 m).
+The leaves are fleshy and spoon-shaped, measuring up to 2.4 inches (6 cm) long and 1.8 inches (4.5 cm) wide.
+When exposed to full sun, they can develop a pink tinge at the edges.

 Hardiness